Beauregard Parish Profile

 • Continue the Master Gardener classes

-• Recruit new members to join the master gardener classes at the Beauregard Parish fair
+• Recruit new members for the master gardener program at the Beauregard parish fair

 • Write news columns, webpage content and seminars on agriculture practices